 - Review of Risk Management Policies and Procedures

 b.
-Review other areas of potential risk and the Company’s assessment and mitigation efforts with respect to such risks, as requested by the Board from time to time.
+Review other areas of potential risk and the Company’s assessment and mitigation efforts with respect to such risks, as requested by the Board of Directors from time to time.

 - Review of Data Security and Privacy

 a.
-Review management’s overall approach to managing and mitigating the Company’s exposure to data security and privacy risk.
+Review management’s overall approach to managing and mitigating the Company’s exposure to data security and privacy risks.

 b.
 Review information technology’s program to monitor and assess data security and the related efforts associated with cybersecurity, considering, among other things, emerging cybersecurity developments and threats.